-It turns out there are many healthy drinks that can boost your energy levels without caffeine—a drug that has been linked to insomnia, migraine headaches from withdrawal, and even cardiac arrest.
+It turns out there are many healthy energy drinks that can boost your energy levels without caffeine—a stimulant that has been linked to insomnia, migraine headaches, and even cardiac arrest.
 Below are some options to consider when you want to get your energy levels up the safe and healthy way, without reaching for a cup of coffee or a Red Bull.

 1. B Vitamins